mounicam/hashtag_master/README.md

 1. ```neural_ranker```: Code for our neural pairwise ranker models.
 (4 variants)

 1. ```data```: Task datasets and other feature files.
 All the features files for the experiment are added except the language models.
+We provided a small sample of the language models.
+Please email us for the whole language model.

 ## Citation
 Please cite if you use the above resources for your research